vib-singlecell-nf/vsn-pipelines/docs/case-studies.rst

 1. **Input data** is loaded directly from the `Sequence Read Archive (SRA) <https://www.ncbi.nlm.nih.gov/sra>`_ by giving an SRA identifier to the ``sra`` input channel.
 2. Cell Ranger is run to generate expression counts
-3. Multiple samples are combined, and **batch effect correction** is performed with both BBKNN and Harmony (in separate pipeline runs).
+3. Multiple samples are combined, and **batch effect correction** is performed with 2 different batch correction methods (in separate pipeline runs):

+   - BBKNN
+   - Harmony

 4. **Gene regulatory network inference** is performed using the SCENIC pipeline.
 The SCENIC append mode is used to include the SCENIC results with both independent batch effect correction methods, to avoid re-running SCENIC.

 Bageritz, J., Willnow, P., Valentini, E. et al., 2019